Illness & Conditions - Special Health Issues

 For diagnosis and management of high blood pressure, see:

 The main test for high blood pressure is simple, fast, and painless.
 These are the usual steps:

-If this test shows that your blood pressure is high, your doctor will likely have you come in two more times to be tested.
+If this test shows that your blood pressure is high, your doctor will likely have you come in for a follow-up visit to be tested again.
 This will confirm that you have high blood pressure.

 Some people only have high blood pressure when they're at the doctor's office.
 This is called white-coat hypertension .
 If your doctor thinks this is getting in the way of measuring your true blood pressure, you may need to take your blood pressure at home.